-There are many reasons that people develop addictions to drugs and alcohol, and there are just as many strategies for recovery.
-Whatever strategy or program appeals to you, the basic process remains the same.
-Whether you’re a teenager with an addiction to alcohol or a senior citizen addicted to prescription drugs, these will be your five most important steps to recovery.
+There are many complicated reasons people develop addictions to drugs and alcohol.
+Depending on a harmful chemical to feel functional when that chemical is destroying your ability to function is ironic and difficult to stomach.
+But, whatever strategy or program appeals to you, the basic process of addiction treatment programs remain the same.
+Whether you’re a teenager with an addiction to alcohol and pills or a senior citizen addicted to prescription drugs, these will be your five most important steps to recovery.

 Acknowledge the Addiction